Veterinary Assisting Program (New)

 Veterinary Assisting Program

 The Veterinary Assistant program trains people for a career working as a veterinary assistant.
-Over two courses, students will learn veterinary terminology, feline and canine behavior and restraint, husbandry of exotics and pocket pets, exam room procedures, pharmacology and inventory, as well as nursing skills, vaccine protocols, treatment and prevention of internal and external parasites and much more.
+Over the course of one year (two courses), students will learn veterinary terminology, feline and canine behavior and restraint, husbandry of exotics and pocket pets, exam room procedures, pharmacology and inventory, as well as nursing skills, vaccine protocols, treatment and prevention of internal and external parasites and much more.

 This program consists of 2 classes, Veterinary Assisting I and Veterinary Assisting II.
 The courses are comprised of 160 classroom hours plus 100 internship hours.